 Download a map of the canal.

-The slackwater canal building method is based on European technology using a series of dams to avoid large-scale excavation.
+This North American canal is one of the best-preserved examples of a slackwater canal.
+The slackwater canal building method is based on European technology, which uses a series of dams to avoid large-scale excavation.

 Rideau Canal in Ottawa, with Parliament and Chateau Laurier in view at dusk.
 Rideau Canal National Historic Site is one of the most beautiful canal locks in Canada.
 Photo Parks Canada David Snashall